 This does not mean that food businesses cannot use it.
 Blue is used to suppress appetite in weight loss programs.
 You’d probably not want to use it if you are looking to increase sales.
 However, the color blue is great for beverage businesses and brands.
 Bright blue colors can also be used to attract candy-loving customers.

 Brand Examples: Oreo

 - Purple symbolizes luxury, glamour, power, nobility, and romance.
-The color is associated with stimulating the feelings of creativity and indulgence.
+The color is associated with stimulating feelings of creativity and indulgence.
 If you want your bakery business to come across to your customers as expensive and luxurious, then purple is your go-to color.